racket/rhombus/shrubbery/0000-shrubbery.md

-The interaction of indentation and `\` differs slightly from Python, which does not count the space for `\` itself or any leading whitespace on a continuing line todward indentation.
+The interaction of indentation and `\` differs slightly from Python, which does not count the space for `\` itself or any leading whitespace on a continuing line toward indentation.
 Counting the leading whitespace on a continuing line has the advantage that it can reach an arbitrary amount of identation within a constrained textual width.
 Counting the `\` itself is consistent with ignoring `\` when it appears within a line, so grouping stays the same whether there's a newline or the continue line immediately after `\`.

-A full shrubbery-notation design should incorporate `at-exp` notation, too (where `@` escapes return to shrubbery notation instead of S-expressions).
+The `#{....}` escape to S-expressions bridges to Racket identifiers.

-To bridge to Racket identifiers, something like `#{....}` could be the syntax for an identifier that has any character between the curly braces (with some suitable generalization to accommodate `{` and `}` in identifier names), so `#{exact-integer?}` would be an identifier with `-` and `?` as part of the identifier.
+For example, `#{exact-integer?}` would be an identifier with `-` and `?` as part of the identifier.
 Shrubbery notation could be adapted to support Lisp-style identifiers by requiring more space around operators, but the rule for continuing a group between `(` and `)` or `[` and `]` currently depends on distinguishing operators from non-operators.

+The `@` is reserved for a future extension to `at-exp` notation adapted suitably to srhubbery notation.

 # Prior art
 [prior-art]: #prior-art